senchalabs/jsduck-comments/README.md

 JSDuck Comments Server
 ======================

-NodeJS server for [JSDuck][] comments system.
+NodeJS server for [JSDuck][] comments system on top of MySQL database.

-MySQL database is used for storage, users data is retrieved from Sencha Forum database - so for now this system is usable inside Sencha only.
+**NOTE:** The authentication system is currently targeted to work with [Sencha Forum][] users database.
+If you're not from Sencha, then this is obviously not an option.
+For that case there also exists an alternative implementation which uses a local users table, but as of now the implementation doesn't cover registration, only the authentication part.

 [JSDuck]: https://github.com/senchalabs/jsduck
 [Sencha Forum]: http://www.sencha.com/forum/